grodansparadis/vscpl2drv-logger/docs/install.md

 If you need to do dynamic configuration a good place to put the file is in the */var/vscp/lib/vscp/vscpd/* folder or maybe a subfolder here.
 Make sure the _vscp_ user can read/write the location.

-A sample configuration file is make available in */usr/share/vscpl2drv-websocksrv.so* after installation.
+A sample configuration file is make available in */usr/share/vscpl2drv-logger.so* after installation.

 ## Install the driver on Windows
 In the release section of this site you can find binary files for windows that will install the file for you or unpack a binary that you can copy to the location of choice yourself.

 ## Install the driver on MacOS
-t.b.d.
+In the release section of this site you can find binary files for macOS that will install the file for you or unpack a binary that you can copy to the location of choice yourself.

 [filename](./bottom-copyright.md ':include')